RuihanQuan/Oculomotor_Pipeline/README.md

 1. First run ***get_matching_intan_blackrock.m***. the code will generate a sorted intan folder where each intan file sorted and copied to a folder named after the corresponding blackrock files.

 2. Then run ***All_Intan2Bin.m***
-> The code will first prompt for the
+The code will first prompt:

 **root folder for sorted intan files:**
 > This is the root folder for all the sorted intan files from previous steps.